-SUSE Linux Enterprise 15 SP4 distribution available
+SUSE distribution is available Linux Enterprise 15 SP4

-SUSE Linux Enterprise 15 SP4 maintains full binary package compatibility with the community-driven openSUSE Leap 15.4 distribution, which is scheduled for release tomorrow.
-A high level of compatibility was achieved by using the same set of binary packages in openSUSE with SUSE Linux Enterprise, instead of rebuilding src packages.
-Users are expected to be able to build and test a working solution first with openSUSE, and then seamlessly switch to a commercial version of SUSE Linux with full support, SLA, certification, long release times, and advanced mass deployment tools.
+In SUSE Linux Enterprise 15 SP4 maintains full binary compatibility with the community-developed openSUSE Leap 15.4 distribution, scheduled for release tomorrow.
+This high level of compatibility was achieved through openSUSE's shared SUSE platform.
+Linux Enterprise binary package set, rather than rebuilding src packages.
+The idea is that users can first build and test a working solution using openSUSE, and then seamlessly switch to the commercial version of SUSE.
+Linux with full support, SLA, certification, long-term update releases, and advanced tools for mass deployment.

 Major changes:

-• The Linux kernel has been updated to release 5.14.
+• Core Linux updated to release 5.14.

 • Desktop environment updated to GNOME 41 and GTK4.
 Provided the ability to use a desktop session based on the Wayland protocol in environments with proprietary NVIDIA drivers.